datacarpentry/DEPRECATED-cloud-genomics-orig/_episodes/02-logging-onto-cloud.md

 ### Choosing a cloud platform

 The most important thing about *The Cloud* is choice - instead of purchasing a physical computer, you can obtain on-demand computing at almost any scale.
-This power comes with advantages and disadvantages:
+This power comes with advantages and disadvantages.

 **Advantages of Cloud Computing**
 * Access large amounts of computing power on demand